MQUEMADO16/Xbox-Captures-App/README.md

 # Xbox Captures App

-When Xbox announced they would no longer be storing Xbox captures on their end for more than 90 days, I was dismayed.
-They offered a method of uploading clips to OneDrive, but this method was tedious and I hate OneDrive, so I decided to make this.
+When Xbox announced they would no longer be storing Xbox captures for more than 90 days, I was dismayed.
+They offered a method of uploading clips to OneDrive but this method was tedious and I hate OneDrive, so I decided to make this.

 This is a web application meant to display the Xbox captures from my account.
 This is being built using React with TypeScript.
 My plan is to create a backend that will fetch new clips over an undecided interval and store them to a SQL database.
 This is a web application meant to display the Xbox captures from my account.
 This is being built using React with TypeScript.
+Full project architecture will be created soon.
 This will be updated as the project progresses.

 ## Installation